csch/Lisp2Swift/README.md

 ```
 git clone URL-HERE/Lisp2Swift
 cd Lisp2Swift
--- TODO: copy executable --
+./build.sh
 ./l2sr.sh -f guessing-game.l2s

 ### Command line scripts ###
 ```
-./l2sc.sh '(print "hello")' // Compiles into Swift and prints it to the console ./l2sc.sh -f MyLisp.l2s     // Same as above but reads l2s from file ./l2sr.sh -f MyLisp.l2s     // Compiles into Swift and pipes to a swift file, then runs this via `swift` command
+./l2sc.sh '(print "hello")'      # Compiles into Swift and prints it to the console ./l2sr.sh '(print "hello")'      # Compiles into Swift and runs it ./l2sc.sh -f guessing-game.l2s   # Same as above but reads from a file ./l2sr.sh -f guessing-game.l2s   # Run l2s from a file
 ```

 ### Implemented functions ### // TODO: make table
 - `==`: Wrapped, Returns true if numbers are equal or strings are equal (returns false for "1" == 1)